v12technology/fluxtion/docs/sections/buildtime/processor_generation.md

 {% endhighlight %}

 # Compiling AOT - programmatically

-Compiling AOT in process is a very similar process to compiling in process an event processor, we use the method
+Compiling an event processor AOT is a very similar process to compiling in process, we use the method

 `EventProcessor.compile(Consumer<EventProcessorConfig> sepConfig, Consumer<FluxtionCompilerConfig> cfgBuilder)`

-We control how and where the source code will be generated with FluxtionCompilerConfig instance.
-Now we can run this generation in a separate process and use the generated event processor in our code as a normal class.
+How and where the source code will be generated is configured through the supplied FluxtionCompilerConfig instance.
+`EventProcessor.compile`can be called in a separate process to generate the event processor AOT.
+The generated source file can be used in the project as a normal class.

 A maven plugin is provided as part of the Fluxtion toolset that integrates AOT building into a standard part of your build.

 ## Imperative generation

 Compile can be called with list of nodes that are implicitly added to the event processor or the use the version that accepts an EventProcessorConfig consumer for user code to imperatively add nodes.
 {% highlight java %}